hippke/tls/README.md

 optional:
 [argparse](https://docs.python.org/3/library/argparse.html) (for the command line version), [astroquery](https://astroquery.readthedocs.io/en/latest/) (for LD and stellar density priors from Kepler K1, K2, and TESS).

+If you have trouble installing, please [open an issue](https://github.com/hippke/tls/issues).

 ## Getting started
 Here is a short animation of a real search for planets in Kepler K2 data.
 For more examples, have a look at the [tutorials](https://github.com/hippke/tls/tree/master/tutorials) and the [documentation](https://transitleastsquares.readthedocs.io/en/latest/index.html).